zinx2016/Explorer/README.md

 &gt; q

 ## Attention
 By default, the key type is string and value type is int.
-All key-values storage in one file， you can change the file name or file position in source file test/kvstore/exp-server/exp-server.cc.
+All key-values store in one file named test.db, you can change the file name or file position in source file test/kvstore/exp-server/exp-server.cc.